cybercongress/cybercongress/.github/CODE_OF_CONDUCT.md

 ## Our Culture and Values

 - Contributing.
-All contribution are welcome!
+All contributions are welcome!
 We don't care about contributor's gender, race, religion, form, abilities, age and skin colour.
-We waiting for contribution from community regardless who is it: robot, humanoid or cosmic entity.
+We are waiting for contributions from any form of life: robot, humanoid or cosmic entity.
 All what we need is coincidence of values.
 We want to evolve open source community as hard as it possible.
 - Security.
 We don't work with fiat and paper hassle, but with digital signatures only.
 - Anonymity and privacy.
 If someone chooses to stay anonymous or private, it is her right to do so.
 - Open source software.
 Everything we run in production should be open source.